(hereinafter the “GTC”)

-14.2 In terms of the provision of Product, the Provider declares that in connection with the use of the user interfaces accessible on the website admin.faceup.com or report.faceup.com the Provider does not collect any personal data of data subjects unless such data are voluntarily provided to the Provider by the data subject using the Product.
+14.2 In terms of the provision of Product, the Provider declares that in connection with the use of the user interfaces accessible on the website admin.faceup.com or app.faceup.com the Provider does not collect any personal data of data subjects unless such data are voluntarily provided to the Provider by the data subject using the Product.

 14.4 An integral part of these GTC is the Data Processing Addendum (contract on personal data processing), which further regulates the rights and obligations of the Provider as a processor and the Client as an administrator arising from the General Data Protection Regulation (GDPR) and related legal regulations of the Czech Republic in the processing of personal data by the Provider for the Client when providing the Product.